Azure/communication-ui-library/docs/references/creating-a-release.md

 ### Step 1: Create a Pre-release branch

+We want to create a pre-release branch because this branch will act as a place to perform actions like bumping package versions, grooming the changelog, and performing string translations.
+This branch will be the place that the release branch is created from before it is merged back into main.

 Use the [create-prerelease-branch](https://github.com/Azure/communication-ui-library/actions/workflows/create-prerelease-branch.yml) github action to trigger the release preparation workflow.

 1. Options for this workflow: